KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 ``DebugOutput`` is a class that redirects ``std::cout`` and ``std::cerr`` to the output window in your IDE.

-.. container:: windows
+.. only:: windows

 	``DebugOutput`` uses ``OutputDebugStringA()`` to log the message to the Visual Studio Output window.

-.. container:: linux
+.. only:: linux

 	``DebugOutput`` will not redirect the output a Visual Studio Code window.
 The output will remain in the terminal.

-.. container:: android
+.. only:: android

 	``DebugOutput`` uses ``__android_log_write()`` to log the message to Android Logcat.